padresmurfa/cryoprison/README.md

 The nuget test app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
-It references the Cryoprison library directly as a nuget package.
+It references the Cryoprison library as a nuget package.
 This is the preferred method of using Cryoprison.